davidpet/snippets/cpp/README.md

 - shared_ptr vs. unique_ptr
 - lifetime and construction of class members inc. construction order, constant expression requirements, etc.
 - enum and class require ; at the end of declarations (very unique to c++)
-- make sure to cover all the different casts (c-style, static, dynamic, const, etc.)
+- make sure to cover all the different casts (c-style, static, dynamic, const, reinterpret, etc.)
 - this is a pointer, not a reference
 - make sure to cover reference and pointer binding of class members in initializer list and inline, etc.
 - parameters that are references, and returning references (and scope implications/dangers of that)
+- struct and how compares to class
+- strongly point out somewhere that the way we inline functions and classes in snippets is not the norm (usually separate prototype)
+- template specializations
+- placement new
 - key uniquenesses of C++: stack vs. heap allocation, allocation just by making a variable, pointers and reference variables, templates instead of generics, :: for scope resolution instead of just ., header vs. implementation, direct unmanaged access to blocks of memory, ; required at end of class and enum declarations